 Sign-ups: Boys Golf is a Spring Sport and runs March through May.
 Sign-ups for Boys Golf is Monday, August 24 thru Friday, August 28.
 Players can email Coach Tinker at email@example.com any time that week.
 Players must include their name, year, player cell phone #, parents names, parent email, parent cell #, adult shirt size, jacket size, pant waist/inseam size, and shoe size.

-Junior Varsity and Frosh-Soph Qualifying Process: All New Players along with returning Junior Varsity and Frosh-Soph players will tryout on Thursday, November 19 (2:00) at Tijeras Creek GC.
+Junior Varsity and Frosh-Soph Qualifying Process: All New Players along with returning Junior Varsity and Frosh-Soph players will tryout on Monday, Nov.
+30 (2:00) at Tijeras Creek GC.
 Players will play 9-holes of golf.
 Proper attire is required.
-A make-up date of Thursday, December 3 will be scheduled for those players unable to attend because of any conflict with fall sports or other reasons.

 Varsity Shootout Process: Varsity Shootouts will take place February 3 and 9 and will be used to determine team ranking.
 Any New Player, JV or Frosh-Soph returning golfer who posts qualifying scores equal to or better than varsity standards will be included in the Varsity Shootouts.